Tax season in Canada: *insert that ‘death and taxes’ saying here*

 What is the deadline for filing taxes in Canada?

-Our system is pretty reliable and speedy.
-Therefore, if you file online, your Notice of Assessment (NOA) and any tax refund will arrive within two weeks.
-However, filing paperwork is not nearly as quick.
-Expect to wait closer to eight weeks for your NOA and refund.
+Anticipating a refund?
+You’re probably eager to know how quickly you will get it.
+Here’s where filing online does have an advantage.
+If you file online, your Notice of Assessment (NOA) and any tax refund will arrive within two weeks.
+For paper filers, expect to wait closer to eight weeks for your NOA and refund.

 What you should know about filing your taxes

-The government offers many options for filing your tax return.
+The government offers two options for filing your taxes:

-Programs like NETFILE, as well as many others (for instance, TurboTax, Ufile, and H&R Block), allow you to send your taxes electronically and directly to the CRA.
-However, this option is not available if this is your first time filing taxes in Canada.
+NETFILE-certified tax software like TurboTax or Ufile allows you to send your taxes electronically, directly to the CRA.
+Keep in mind that this option is not available if this is your first time filing taxes in Canada.
 In addition, other restrictions may prohibit you from using NETFILE.
 Check to be sure before you begin the process.

 How to get the most from your tax return